surchs/bids-specification/src/modality-agnostic-files.md

     demographics.json
 ```

-The demographics file is an OPTIONAL tabular phenotypic file in the `phenotype/` subdirectory meant to house common subject demographics.
+The demographics file is an OPTIONAL tabular phenotypic file in
+the `phenotype/` directory meant to house common subject demographics.
 For example demographics like gender, race, and household income.
-A demographics file is RECOMMENDED to use when any participant has more than one session of any type.
-It does not replace the participants file, which is meant for data about each participant at first visit.
-It instead supplements the participants file by centralizing demographics across as many sessions as are available.
+A demographics file is RECOMMENDED to use when any participant has
+more than one session of any type.
+It does not replace the participants file, which is meant for data about
+each participant at first visit.
+It instead supplements the participants file
+by centralizing demographics across as many sessions as are available.

 ## Scans file